lachesis/scallion/saas.md

 Scallion as a Service
 =====================

-I am now offering to generate vanity onion addresses using Scallion's secure remote generation mode as a service to you, the GPU-less user.
-The secure remote generation mode only requires CPU time.
+I am now offering to generate vanity onion addresses using Scallion's [secure remote generation](README.md#SRKG) feature as a service to you, the GPU-less user.
+The secure remote generation feature only requires CPU time.
 If you're interested, please contact me at ```scallion@aftbit.com```.

 Cost Breakdown
 --------------